-An applicant with a diagnosis of metabolic syndrome controlled by use of a medication may be considered by the FAA for an Authorization of a Special Issuance of a Medical Certificate (Authorization).
-Following initiation of medication treatment, a 60-day period must elapse prior to certification to assure stabilization, adequate control, and the absence of side effects or complications from the medication.
+An applicant with a diagnosis of diabetes mellitus controlled by medication may be considered by the FAA for an Authorization of a Special Issuance of a Medical Certificate (Authorization).
+For medications currently allowed, see chart of Acceptable Combinations of Diabetes Medications.

+When medication is started the following time periods must elapse prior to certification to assure stabilization, adequate control, and the absence of side effects or complications from the medication.